sotoblanco/MLE-curriculum/first-phase/homework/first-week-homework.md

 ## Share in public

 Share your progress in public, you can use the hashtag #MLE_Curriculum and mention me in your post.
 You will get up to 7 points for sharing your progress in public, one for each post (use any social media: Linkedin, kaggle, etc)

+Fill the form to answer the [questions in this link](https://docs.google.com/forms/d/e/1FAIpQLSfKfndT0S1OvlUb03JjiAldQcGhxrbn-3tlODt4sXfHY6XsmQ/viewform)